 Want to show a character struggle for survival in a dangerous Drowning Pit

 situation that is easy to set up?
-Simply have them trapped in a car shooting off a cliff or bridge straight into the water below.
+Look no further, simply have the victim trapped in a car shooting off a cliff or bridge straight into the water below.
 Often preceded by malfunctioning brakes

 , blown tires